mcnaryj/README-Generator/README.md

 ## Installation

 Download the files contained in the README-Generator repository, either through Github or by making a clone of the repository and downloading it locally.
-Once downloaded, open the file index.html to view the webpage.
-The published site can be found here: https://mcnaryj.github.io/README-Generator
+Once the file is downloaded, open it with VS Code or a similar code editor with node js installed.
+From there, install the node package modules via npm i, and then enter 'node index.js' in the command line.

 ## Usage